University of North Texas Residence Hall Phase I

 Originally, the project design called for a Class B finish under our decks.
 However, the ceiling design changed and underneath our decks is now exposed.
 Through our status updates and planning processes, we were able to successfully work through the frequent changes on this project.

-Once the entire project is complete, students will see our exposed ceilings as they are studying a variety of majors, including Construction Science.
+Now that the entire project is complete, students can see our exposed ceilings as they are studying a variety of majors, including Construction Science.